ljc2154/ADBS/Project1/README.txt

-b)     A list of all the files that you are submitting README.txt: this file relevance.py: python script containing program source code
+b)     A list of all the files that you are submitting README.txt: this file relevance.py: python script containing program source code funcs.py: python file containing functions used in relevance.py
 Makefile: file containing steps to run program transcript.txt: text file with test runs of our program from the 3 given
 	test queries "snow leopard", "gates", and "columbia"

 c)     A clear description of how to run your program (note that your project must compile/run under Linux in your CS account)
-1. Change to project directory (ljc2154-proj1)
+1. Change to project directory if not already there (ljc2154-proj1)
 2. Run program with command "make"
 3. Enter desired precision following "Precision: " prompt.
 4. Enter desired query following "Query: " prompt.